Rebar sizes and weight calculations are critical for accurate project costing, structural design, and procurement planning.

 Rebar Weight and Pricing

-Rebar is sold per ton.
+Rebar is sold per ton, pricing depends on:

 Weight directly impacts total cost — see our steel prices explained guide.